 A second hip replacement in Lorain, OH

-When Patricia DeBracy first learned she needed another knee replacement, she was hesitant.
+When Patricia DeBracy first learned she needed another hip replacement, she was hesitant.
 Patricia had her left hip replaced in 2002 at an out-of-area hospital.
 That replacement caused a lot of suffering and a lengthy recovery.

 But after living with persistent pain in her right hip, she knew it needed to be replaced.
 For this surgery, Patricia selected a local orthopedic surgeon, William Stanfield, MD at Mercy Health – Lorain Hospital, for surgery and rehab.
 She underwent the procedure in July and says it was a totally different experience.

 “When I woke up after surgery, I thought they had not done it yet,” explained the 72-year-old Lorain resident.
 “I was completely comfortable and had a team of nurses who were constantly monitoring my condition.”

 Patricia was admitted to the neurology unit, where she says that she was “amazed” by the soothing environment and level of care.
 After a two-day stay in that unit, she was transferred to rehab.
 She praised both nursing units, noting their dedication to her individual care.

 “While many hospitals are noisy, the units were quiet, yet, nurses and staff were constantly active and checking on patients,” Patricia said.
 “Someone stopped by every hour to make sure I had what I needed.”

 And Patricia says she did have everything she needed.
 In addition to the helpful nurses, the amenities made a major difference, she said.

 “The rehab room was similar to one you would find in a nice hotel with all of the amenities and a spacious bathroom,” she said.
 “From the housekeeping staff who brought me extra towels and snacks, to the skilled nurses who oversaw my daily care, to the dietary team that delivered meals on a timely basis, I received fabulous care.”